MirrorNetworking/Mirror/doc/General/Deprecations.md

 ### NetworkConnection

 -   `hostId`
-    removed because it's not needed ever since we removed LLAPI as default.
+    Removed because it's not needed ever since we removed LLAPI as default.
 It's always 0 for regular connections and -1 for local connections.
 Use `connection.GetType() == typeof(NetworkConnection)` to check if it's a regular or local connection.

 -   `isConnected`
-    Rewmoved because it's pointless.
+    Removed because it's pointless.
 A NetworkConnection is always connected.

 -   `InvokeHandlerNoData(int msgType)`
-    Use InvokeHandler<T> instead.
+    Use `InvokeHandler<T>` instead.

 -   `playerController`
     renamed to `identity` since that's what it is: the `NetworkIdentity` for the connection.
 If you need to convert a project after this change, Visual Studio / VS Code can help...read more [here](PlayerControllerToIdentity.md).